Content

 The T-bar ski lift gradually disappears

 Ernst Gustav Constam soon received orders for many other lifts in Switzerland and the Alpine region.
 In 1940 he went to the USA, where he is said to have built 80 lifts.
 Constam also applied for other patents relating to ropeways, including the "Method of operating an aerial ropeway for passenger transport" ( CH 221789).
 In it, he established the principle of the ski chairlift.
-This principle has remained largely the same to this day, but is continuously developed in detail (see e.g. DE202008002698U1 (0,97 MB) - "Ski lift with conveyor floor" from 2008, or WO002017005932A1 - "Armchair for a chair lift" from 2017).
+This principle has remained largely the same to this day, but is continuously developed in detail (see e.g. DE202008002698U1 (0,97 MB) - "Ski lift with conveyor floor" from 2008, WO002017005932A1 - "Armchair for a chair lift" from 2017 or EP03763591B1 - "Ski lift chair with a heating subsystem".
+2020).

 Today, the T-bar ski lift (just like the "white" winter itself) is an endangered species in this country: the more comfortable and effective chairlift has replaced it almost everywhere on the slopes.
 T-bar lifts can be found in the ski areas of the Alps almost only on flat practice slopes or as short connecting lifts.
 But still every beginner learns how to ski on a T-bar ski lift, just like back then in Davos.